-When necessary a Yellow Card Letter can be used by the class teacher.
+When necessary a Yellow Card Letter can be issued by the class teacher.

-Where a Red Card Letter is issued, then the Class Teacher will be involved with meeting the parent.
+Where a Red Card Letter is issued, then the Class Teacher will contact the parent and offer the opportunity of a meeting to discuss the child's behaviour.